 Other famous St. Patrick’s Day “traditions” are actually a novelty to many living in Ireland, where until a generation ago the holiday was celebrated strictly as a religious feast day.
 Where did people get the idea to wear green clothes or add green dye to rivers and fountains?
 Or eat corned beef and cabbage?
 Again, look to the United States.

 Irish Americans have a vibrant history stretching back to the Colonial era, as these facts from historians and the U.S. Census Bureau demonstrate:

-- Twenty-two U.S. presidents have Irish roots.
+- Twenty-three U.S. presidents, including President Biden, have Irish roots.
 Andrew Jackson is the only president whose parents were both born in Ireland.

 - Nine signatories of the 1776 Declaration of Independence were either Irish immigrants or descended from Irish immigrants.
 More than 20 of George Washington’s Revolutionary War generals and the first man to hold a commission in the U.S. Navy were Irish also.

 - More than 190,000 Irish-born Americans fought in the 1861–1865 Civil War.

 - The Congressional Medal of Honor, the highest U.S. military honor, has been awarded to 253 Irish-born men.
 That’s more than the number of awardees born in any other nation, except the United States.

 - More than 30 million Americans claim Irish ancestry.
 That’s six times the population of Ireland itself.

 In the U.S., St. Patrick’s Day has become an opportunity for everyone — Irish or not — to celebrate and offer their own interpretation of “Irishness.”
 As the saying goes, everyone is Irish on St. Patrick’s Day.